 Medical Editor: John P. Cunha, DO, FACOEP

-Truvada (emtricitabine/tenofovir disoproxil fumarate) is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
-It is not a cure for HIV or AIDS.
-It is a combination of antiviral drugs.
+Truvada (emtricitabine/tenofovir disoproxil fumarate) is a combination of antiviral drugs used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
+Truvada is not a cure for HIV or AIDS.
 Common side effects of Truvada include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these other serious side effects:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

-- headache, dizziness, depressed mood;
+- headache, dizziness, feeling depressed or tired;

-- strange dreams;
+- trouble sleeping, strange dreams;

 Read the entire detailed patient monograph for Truvada (Emtricitabine and Tenofovir Disoproxil Fumarate)